 The reporting of incidents will be conducted in accordance with Condition 6, Schedule 7 of the Project Approval.
-Metropolitan Coal will notify the Director-General (now Secretary) of DP&E and any other relevant agencies of any incident associated with the Project as soon as practicable after Metropolitan Coal becomes aware of the incident.
-Within seven days of the date of the incident, Metropolitan Coal will provide the Director-General (now Secretary) of DP&E and any relevant agencies with a detailed report on the incident.
+Metropolitan Coal will notify the Secretary of DPIE and any other relevant agencies of any incident associated with the Project as soon as practicable after Metropolitan Coal becomes aware of the incident.
+Within seven days of the date of the incident, Metropolitan Coal will provide the Secretary) of DPIE and any relevant agencies with a detailed report on the incident.